anguishjs/anguish/README.md

 ## What?

-This is a proof of concept for a Vue-like markup-only framework like [Alpine.js](https://alpinejs.dev/) or [petite-vue](https://github.com/vuejs/petite-vue).
-It aims for an even smaller bundle size, being currently at 1.7kb (900 bytes gzipped!) with most of the core implemented.
+This is a proof of concept for a markup-only framework like [Alpine.js](https://alpinejs.dev/) or [petite-vue](https://github.com/vuejs/petite-vue).
+It aims for an even smaller bundle size, being currently at ~2kb (1kb gzipped!) with most of the core implemented.

 ## Usage